Austinjm121/team-dashboard-10/README.md

 | --- |
 | 24+ |

-## Deployment
+## Usage

-In addition to being deployed on heroku for a limited time, you can locally host this application through one of your local device's PORTs!

-1. Run npm start in the command line/terminal.
-Once the server is running,
+1. Run npm start or node index.js to begin the prompts.

-2. Navigate to localhost:{'selected PORT'} in your desired browser
+2. Go through the options listed.

 ## Authors